How an ESOP Works

 Forfeited, unvested shares are usually reallocated to plan participants.

-Plan participants realize the financial benefits of an ESOP upon terminating their employment with the sponsor.
+ESOP participants realize the financial benefits of an employee stock ownership plan upon terminating their employment with the sponsor.
 When the parties part ways, all vested stock is sold back to the company.

-Shares are priced at a current valuation and the transaction is orchestrated by the trust, on the employee’s behalf.
+Shares are priced at a current fair market value and the transaction is orchestrated by the trust, on the employee’s behalf.
 Once ESOP shares have been repurchased, the sponsor may grant the shares back to the trust for future allocation or retire the shares to treasury.

 ESOP distribution schedules vary.